lucoalove/TextgameSyntax/README.md

 ```

 ```
-*(stacy)"How's it going?"
-You hear a familiar voice call from behind you.
+*stacy:"How's it going?" you hear a familiar voice call from behind you.

 [Stacy!](CONTINUE)

-*(stacy)"Yea, it's me.
+*stacy:"Yea, it's me.
 Surprised?"
 ```